apache/arrow/README.md

 - Reference-counted off-heap buffer memory management, for zero-copy memory sharing and handling memory-mapped files
 - Low-overhead IO interfaces to files on disk, HDFS (C++ only)
-- A self-contained binary "file format" for remote procedure calls (RPC) and interprocess communication (IPC)
+- Self-describing binary wire formats (streaming and batch/file-like) for remote procedure calls (RPC) and interprocess communication (IPC)
 - Integration tests for verifying binary compatibility between the implementations (e.g. sending data from Java to C++)